kno2502/amazon-associates-link-builder/readme.txt

 == Changelog ==

+= 1.4.7 - July 27, 2017 =
+* Fix: `Warning: DOMDocument::loadHTML(): Empty string supplied as input.`
+* Fix: Ad would not be rendered even if one ASIN has expired for any multi-ASIN shortcode.
+* Fix: Trailing and leading spaces in ProductLink & PriceLink Templates.
+This fix applies to the default templates only, and you may have to re-create any custom template based off the ProductLink and PriceLink templates to benefit from this change.
+* Fix: No Timeout for Product Search.

 = 1.4.6 - June 21, 2017 =
 * Fix: Amazon logo appears too big in some editors.
 * Fix: Plugin doesn't work in some editors.